Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 ## Changes in the Routing configuration

-With standalone feature in place, `NgModule` is no long required for many lazy loading scenarios, you can simply lazy load a standalone component by exporting the routes and using `loadComponent` instead of `loadChildren` and then provide them in the `src/main.ts` files using `provideRouter()` from `@angular/router` as shown below.
+With standalone feature in place, `NgModule` is no long required for many lazy loading scenarios.
+You can simply lazy load a standalone component by exporting the routes and using `loadComponent` instead of `loadChildren` and include them in `src/main.ts` files using `provideRouter()` from `@angular/router` as follows.

 {% include
 components/figure.html